dineshgopal29/rag-to-riches/readme.md

 ---

 **Note**: Make sure your AWS account has access to Bedrock and the Anthropic Claude models.
+For the chatbot, ensure your Knowledge Base is properly configured.
 For OpenAI, ensure your API key is valid and has sufficient quota.